 - St Peter-in-Thanet CEJ School recognises that the internet is a constantly changing environment with new apps, devices, websites and material emerging at a rapid pace.
-We will: - Regularly review the methods used to identify, assess and minimise online risks. - Examine emerging technologies for educational benefit and undertake appropriate risk assessments before use in school is permitted. - Ensure that appropriate filtering and monitoring is in place and take all reasonable precautions to ensure that users can only access appropriate material. - Due to the global and connected nature of the internet, it is not possible to guarantee that unsuitable material cannot be accessed via a school computer or device. - All members of the school community are made aware of the school's expectations regarding safe and appropriate behaviour online and the importance of not posting any content, comments, images or videos which could cause harm, distress or offence to members of the community.
+We will: - Regularly review the methods used to identify, assess and minimise online risks. - Examine emerging technologies for educational benefit and undertake appropriate risk assessments before use in school is permitted. - Ensure that appropriate filtering and monitoring is in place and take all reasonable precautions to ensure that users can only access appropriate material. - Recognise that due to the global and connected nature of the internet, it is not possible to guarantee that unsuitable material cannot be accessed via our systems or devices and as such identify clear procedures to follow if breaches or concerns arise. - All members of the school community are made aware of the school's expectations regarding safe and appropriate behaviour online and the importance of not posting any content, comments, images or videos which could cause harm, distress or offence to members of the community.
 This is clearly outlined in the school's AUP and highlighted through a variety of education and training approaches.